 As a Medical Assistant, you form a crucial link between the patient and the physician.
 This program will train you in the knowledge and skills required to be a successful healthcare team member.
 Over the course of 10 months, you will learn anatomy and physiology, medical and administrative office duties, infection control, procedures for collecting and handling specimens, patient care techniques, medical instrumentation, office examination procedures, basic diagnostic procedures, pharmaceutical principles, clinical laboratory procedures, and emergency preparedness.
 Students will be placed at an off-campus clinical site for the last 2 months of the program to continue building their skills as a medical assistant.
+Students can not receive compensation for clinical work, whether monetary or gifts.

 |HSC0003||Basic Healthcare Worker||90 Hours|